BethanyJep/Make-Code-Documentation/README.md

 Follow the [Contribution Guideline](/CONTRIBUTION.md) first before creating a PR.

-## Translation Criteria
+## Translation

-If you would like to translate all or part of the documentation, please follow our [Translations](/TRANSLATIONS.md) guide.
+If you would like to translate all or part of the documentation, please follow our [Translations Guide](/TRANSLATIONS.md).

 ---